 · Order in Council / Information and Privacy Statutes Amendment · in-force

-This Order in Council enacts a regulation that systematically updates references to the former Freedom of Information and Protection of Privacy Act across numerous Alberta statutes, replacing them with references to the new Access to Infor…
+This regulation systematically updates references to the former Freedom of Information and Protection of Privacy Act across numerous Alberta statutes and regulations, aligning them with the new Access to Information Act and Protection of Pr

 High impactCensorship & access to informationPrivacy & surveillanceCentralization of powerInstitutional independenceThe public, directlyHealth-care bodiesIndependent watchdogs